`The peculiar risk lay in the possibility of

 stood panting heavily in attitude to mount again.

-`But with this recovery of a prompt retreat my courage
+`But with this recovery of a prompt retreat my

 recovered.
 I looked more curiously and less fearfully at this